Guy Maddin: Archangel, Careful, and Twilight of the Ice Nymphs (1989–1997)

-Maddin consequently flirted with the idea of moving to Los Angeles to become a director-for-hire.
-He met with Claudia Lewis, who worked for Fox Searchlight, but Maddin found himself dispirited with the projects he was offered: "I remember one was a love story set in a TB sanatorium.
-The only thing odd or bizarre about it was the very off-putting sight of people horking up blood and phlegm into little paper cups, and these paper cups would accumulate in volume until there were moonlit paper cups of phlegm floating on a lake, and it was supposed to be very beautiful, but it was nauseating.
-I'm making it sound better than it was, actually."
-Maddin also directed the TV film The Hands of Ida (which he "later repudiated") and married Elise Moore in 1995 (the marriage ended in 1997), and directed the short film Odilon Redon, or The Eye Like a Strange Balloon Mounts Toward Infinity (which was commissioned by the BBC and won a Special Jury Citation at the Toronto International Film festival).
+Maddin consequently considered moving to Los Angeles to become a director-for-hire.
+He met with Claudia Lewis, who worked for Fox Searchlight, but did not like the projects he was offered.
+In 1995, Maddin directed the TV film The Hands of Ida (which he "later repudiated") and married Elise Moore (the marriage ended in 1997).
+He also directed the short film Odilon Redon, or The Eye Like a Strange Balloon Mounts Toward Infinity (which was commissioned by the BBC and won a Special Jury Citation at the Toronto International Film Festival).
 In 1995, Maddin also became the youngest recipient ever of the Telluride Film Festival's Lifetime Achievement Award.

-Maddin's fourth feature, also scripted by Toles and inspired by the novel Pan by Knut Hamsun, ended up being Twilight of the Ice Nymphs (1997), his second in colour and his first shot in 35 mm, on a budget of CA$1.5 million.
-Set in the fictional land of Mandragora, where the sun does not set, a newly released convict returns to his family's ostrich farm and is embroiled in a host of romantic complications involving a heavy-breasted statue of Venus.
-Twilight of the Ice Nymphs featured Shelley Duvall and Frank Gorshin; The film's star, Nigel Whitmey, had his name removed from the film's credits after Maddin chose to remove Whitmey's voice from the film and replace it with Ross McMillan's.
+Maddin's fourth feature, also scripted by Toles and inspired by the novel Pan by Knut Hamsun, was Twilight of the Ice Nymphs (1997), his second feature film in colour and his first shot in 35 mm, on a budget of CA$1.5 million.
+Set in the fictional land of Mandragora, where the sun does not set, a newly released convict returns to his family's ostrich farm and is embroiled in romantic complications involving a statue of Venus.
+Twilight of the Ice Nymphs featured Shelley Duvall and Frank Gorshin; the film's star, Nigel Whitmey, had his name removed from the film's credits after Maddin chose to remove Whitmey's voice from the film and replace it with Ross McMillan's.

-As seen in Noam Gonick's documentary Waiting for Twilight, Maddin was dissatisfied with the film-making process due to such creative interference from his producers, saying "just close the mausoleum lid on me" since he was possibly done making films.
-Maddin then entered a relatively "fallow period" although he continued to make short films, music videos (including the video for the song "It's a Wonderful Life" by Sparklehorse), and advertisements.
+As seen in Noam Gonick's documentary Waiting for Twilight, Maddin was dissatisfied with the filmmaking process due to creative interference from his producers, considering quitting making films.
+He continued to make short films, music videos (including the video for "It's a Wonderful Life" by Sparklehorse), and advertisements.